RaenonX-DL/dragalia-data-parse/notes/enums/AbilityVariant.md

 Field: `_TargetActionN`.
 For example, `_TargetAction1` for the 1st variant.

+Check [the documentation for target action](/notes/enums/TargetAction.md) for more details.

 # Variant Up Value

 Each variant has at most 1 up value affiliated. `0.0` for not used.
 Note that different from others, this seems to